Let love and respect

 which guides us

-Never lose faith in the righteous path toward freedom, justice and opportunity in this great nation.
+Never lose faith in the righteous path toward freedom, justice and equality in this great nation.
 These values are founding bedrock.
-They continue to lead, to compel us forward without fear, favor, doubt or delay. – bb -
+They continue to lead, to compel us forward without fear, favor, doubt or delay.

 Politics is dirty.
 This year a denigrating war of words, misdeeds, rank “yo mama yo wife yo size or your sweat” contests of public insults and criminally verbal assaults, a street scrap of personal destruction between brethren, citizens all.

 Driven to win, corrupted by cameras, criticism, profit or promises, the worst of campaigns shoot for hollow headlines – lights/cameras/action/megaphoned mics- pitted against the best of campaigns to lead further this most magnificent, successful young republic forged in fortitude from frontiers forward.

 Politics is dirty.
 But policy – sweet policy – is poetry.
 Envisioning, crafting, tweaking, implementing.
 Then painting the policy canvas -perfecting organic programs, living breathing works that work for human beings, for you and me our families and neighbors – for public consumption, a gift for us to explain how, why and where it works.
 From genesis to revelations, policy at its best is ministry in purpose to serve.